 Visitors are very welcome whenever polo is on and our Clubhouse and Thatched Bar are open for lunches and refreshments on Sundays.
 Tournament finals are usually played on Sundays at 3pm, gates open at 12pm.

-New Brewery Arts is Gloucestershire's hub of visual and performing arts and crafts.
-A converted Victorian brewery housing a contemporary art gallery, craft shop and cafe, a theatre and twelve on-site maker studios, New Brewery Arts offers visitors a unique arts and crafts shopping experience.
+New Brewery Arts is Gloucestershire's hub of visual and performing arts and crafts - A converted Victorian brewery housing a contemporary art gallery, on-site maker studios, craft shop and cafe.

 A centre of excellence that stocks the best of British craft, the gallery shop won a coveted Silver Award in the Retail Tourism category of the very first Cotswold Tourism Awards 2010.
 On-site makers in world-class studios include glass blowers, textile artists, ceramicist, upholsterer, bookbinder, stained glass maker and jeweller.
 The weaver is one of only a handful in the country using a traditional eight-shaft loom.

 Its central location makes New Brewery Arts a must for visitors to Cirencester, the Cotswolds, and the South West.
-Open seven days a week, you can drop in any day for lunch, visit the gallery, studios and craft shop - and select that very special gift.
+Open Monday to Saturday, you can drop in any day for lunch, visit the gallery, studios and craft shop - and select that very special gift.

 Address: Brewery Court, Cirencester GL7 1JL Telephone: 01285 657 181

-Today, residents of Cirencester and visitors to our wonderful Cotswold town are lucky enough to be able to enjoy Cirencester Park on foot, and even hourseback, free of charge.
+Today, residents of Cirencester and visitors to our wonderful Cotswold town are lucky enough to be able to enjoy Cirencester Park on foot, and even horseback, free of charge.

 Well behaved dogs are welcome (with signage to notify areas in which dogs are not allowed).
 Walkers can explore many areas of the Park, though some areas are out of bounds for various reasons (these areas are clearly signed).
 Unauthorised bicycles and motorbikes are not allowed.